Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Guide to beginners campervan hire in France

 Book your flight: Flights are an important part of travel and we’re always looking for the best deals.
 If you can travel mid-week and be flexible, you’ll often find great deals on flights.
-We also use Skyscanner and Momondo(US) and Airfare Watchdog is a useful resource for checking flight prices.
+We also use Skyscanner and Expedia for flight bookings.
+Dollar Flight Club is a great resource for getting special advance offers and even error fares directly to your inbox.

-Book your accommodation: We all love to stay in different places.
-From the comfort of a self-contained apartment or house to a resort or luxury hotel. sometimes we just need something quick, easy and comfortable for an overnight stay.
-Vrbo is great for holiday rentals of more than seven days and often has great discounts for longer periods.
-Trip Advisor is perfect for getting reviews, checking availability and pricing comparisons all in one place.
-For the same reason, we also love Hotels Combined and have often found great savings on their sites.
+Book your accommodation: We all love to stay in different places, from the comfort of a self-contained apartment or house to a resort or luxury hotel.
+Sometimes we need something quick, easy and comfortable for an overnight stay.

 Book your rental car or motorhome: We always use Discover Rental Cars anywhere in the world for car hire.
-We recommend Apollo Motorhomes in Hamburg (use our code APDEBEERCROI for €50 off your hire) and Anywhere Campers if you want one-way hire motorhome in Europe.
+Anywhere Campers is our preferred motorhome hiring company in Europe, especially if you want to be able to pickup and drop off at different locations (even countries) in Europe.
 If you’d like to buy your own motorhome in France, we use and recommend France Motorhome Sales.
 Use our code FMS1022 or tell John we sent you!

-Book a tour: We travel independently but occasionally even we find a great tour we are dying to take.
-If you are looking for advance tickets to an attraction, groups tours or private tours, we use and recommend Get Your Guide and Viator.
+Book a tour: We travel independently, but when we do book we book them with reputable companies who have a great cancellation and refund policy.
+If you are looking for advance tickets to an attraction, group or private tours, we use and recommend Get Your Guide and Viator.
 Both have a great range of tours and flexible cancellation policies.
 If you are looking to do a food tour in Europe, we also recommend Eating Europe Tours.

 Be covered: We always travel with travel insurance.
 We did it before the pandemic and it’s even more important for us to do so now.
 We use Cover-More in Australia.
 SafetyWing has great rates for travellers who are away from home for extended periods.
-World Nomads also has good coverage.

-Be ready: Make sure you pack a few essentials: universal adaptorpower bank and noise cancelling headphones
+Be ready: Make sure you pack a few essentials: universal adaptorpower bank and noise-cancelling headphones

-22 thoughts on “14 of the best things to do in Narbonne France in 24 hours”
+22 thoughts on “15 of the best things to do in Narbonne France in 24 hours”

 1. What a lovely article, thank you for sharing your experience.
 I fell in love with Narbonne 11 years ago and ended up staying here.
 There is so much to do and see in this captivating city a little piece of paradise !